sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 ```
 {
     "__README__" : "This is default map of events that eventd uses.
 Developer can modify this file and send
                     SIGINT to eventd to make it read and use the updated file.
 Alternatively developer can test
                     the new event by adding it to a custom event profile and use 'event profile <filename>' command
                     to apply that profile without sending SIGINT to eventd.
 Developer need to commit default.json file
                     with the new event after testing it out.
                     Supported severities are: CRITICAL, MAJOR, MINOR, WARNING and INFORMATIONAL.
                     Supported enable flag values are: true and false.",
     "events":[
         {
             "name" : "CUSTOM_EVPROFILE_CHANGE",
+            "revision" : 0,
             "severity" : "INFORMATIONAL",
             "enable" : "true",
             "message" : "Custom Event Profile is applied."
         },
         {
             "name": "TEMPERATURE_EXCEEDED",
+            "revision" : 0,
             "severity": "CRITICAL",
             "enable": "true"
             "message" : "Temperature threshold is 75 degrees."